 Over 90% of the interactions that lead your visitors to view products will happen across these channels.
-By extracting actionable insights from a personalization engine and applying it to these channels, each visitor will be catered a unique shopping experience engaging with products that are personally relevant to them or someone similar to them.
-We had discussed earlier about how the mobile first interaction by visitors has led to the attention economy.
-When visitor interaction with products in these channels becomes personally relevant, you keep your visitor engaged, allowing them to patiently discover products that appeal to them and finally convert to customers.
+By extracting actionable insights from a personalization engine and applying it to these channels, each visitor will be catered a unique shopping experience.
+They will be engaging with products that are personally relevant to them or someone similar to them.
+We had discussed earlier how the mobile-first interaction by visitors has led to the attention economy.
+When visitor interaction with products in these channels becomes personally relevant, you keep your visitor engaged.
+It allows them to patiently discover products that appeal to them and finally convert to customers.

 Offsite channels in brick and mortar would be similar to sending out direct mailers, promotional SMSs, etc. Basically anything outside the walls of the store to bring your visitors back to your store.
 In the eCommerce world, these are equivalent to

 MOBILE NOTIFICATIONS & EMAIL

-Channels like mobile notifications and email. are the lowest cost to build re-enagement.
-Today, most online retailers send out mass notifications and email that reach every user in the store and may or may not be relevant to them.
-This spam like behavior has led to emails being confined to a separate tab in your inbox (learn how to send bulk email without spamming).
+Channels like mobile notifications and email. are the lowest cost to build re-engagement.
+Today, most online retailers send out mass notifications and emails that reach every user in the store and may or may not be relevant to them.
+This spam-like behavior has led to emails being confined to a separate tab in your inbox (learn how to send bulk email without spamming).
 Sometimes users also turn off notifications on mobile phones.
-This leads to low click through rates (CTR), reducing the visits generated back to the online store from these channels.
+This leads to low click-through rates (CTR), reducing the visits generated back to the online store from these channels.

 By considering the shopping personas generated by a personalization engine, retailers can not only save cost by sending notifications/email to the relevant users but also increase CTR that leads to improved conversion rates & revenues.